openthread/openthread/README.md

-Nest, along with ARM, Atmel, a subsidiary of Microchip Technology, Dialog Semiconductor, Qualcomm Technologies, Inc. (a subsidiary of Qualcomm Incorporated and Texas Instruments Incorporated) are contributing to the ongoing development of OpenThread.
+Nest, along with ARM, Atmel, a subsidiary of Microchip Technology, Dialog Semiconductor, Qualcomm Technologies, Inc. (a subsidiary of Qualcomm Incorporated), and Texas Instruments Incorporated are contributing to the ongoing development of OpenThread.